-The test script used configures and starts the NENG operations.
-Once started, the NENG runs autonomously.
+The test script used configures and starts the DAPHNE operations.
+Once started, the DAPHNE runs autonomously.
 Successful completion of the test confirms transmission of the data.
 Log files presented for the basic functional test demonstrate delivery of data to the MOC emulator, see